Angelina Jolie Reportedly In The Middle Of A Breakdown Over Her Split, While Brad Pitt Has Got His Mojo Back Without Her

 Angelina Jolie is having second thoughts about her divorce with Brad Pitt.
 The actress is allegedly in the middle of a huge meltdown in the wake of her shocking split.
 Will she pull things together before it’s too late?

-An inside source told OK Magazine that Jolie has been trying to communicate with Pitt for weeks but the Allied star isn’t responding to her calls.
+An inside source told OK! magazine that Jolie has been trying to communicate with Pitt for weeks but the Allied star isn’t responding to her calls.
 Pitt is telling friends that Jolie’s mental status is a threat to their kids, all the while she’s begging to reunite, saying, “You’ve ruined my life – but I can’t live without you!”

 According to Daily Mail, Pitt is looking better than ever following the divorce.
 The actor gave a speech during the Golden Globes and appeared to have lost significant weight.

 “He lost a bunch of weight.
 He’s focusing on himself again, watching what he eats and has a chef making him healthy meals,” a source explained.

 In the wake of his breakup with Jolie, Pitt has had extra time to focus on his well-being.
-Apart from eating healthy, the World War Z star is getting back to his usual exercise regime, which includes a log of walking and hiking.
+Apart from eating healthy, the World War Z star is getting back to his usual exercise regime, which includes walking and hiking.

 “He’s had a lot of time to focus on himself,” the source continued.
 “He does a lot of weight training.
 He’s dedicated to clean living and eating right.”